 iii.
 Describe the actions the SEA will take to fill anticipated gaps in certified teachers for the start of the 2021-2022 school year and to what extent the SEA will further support its LEAs in expanding the educator pipeline and educator diversity while addressing the immediate needs of students disproportionately impacted by the pandemic (e.g., recruiting teaching candidates to provide highdosage tutoring or implementing residencies for teacher candidates).

 During the COVID-19 pandemic, the Professional Educator Standards Board (PESB) implemented emergency rules for certification, including emergency certificates for teachers who were unable to complete EdTPA (which was a requirement at the time for initial teacher certification, but was removed as a requirement by the 2021 Legislature) due to school building closures and emergency certificates for advanced paraeducator certificate holders.
-OSPI has implemented Special Education (SPED) pre-endorsement waivers, which are temporary waivers that allow educators with 20 or more credits toward their SPED endorsement to teach special education courses while they complete their coursework to address shortages in special education teachers in the state.
+OSPI has implemented Special Education (SPED) pre-endorsement waivers, which are temporary waivers that allow educators with 20 or more credits toward their SPED endorsement to teach special education teachers in the state.